"In the shadow of Japan's opening and cultural change, there are many women and children who are suffering. How long must this continue?"

 Yokohama Monogateri follows an orphan (what a coincidence!) who became a maid for a rich family, her name is Uno (I know what you’re thinking, no, not the cards game).
 Basically, her family worked for the rich Kanou’s on their farmland but everyone on the farm died due to an epidemic (it seems that Mangaland is FULL of amnesia-related diseases and flash epidemics).
 However there was one sole and lonely survivor and (I know you’re expecting this because I sure was) and she goes by the name of Uno.

-But let’s not get bogged down by the cliché and identical background story of dozens of main characters everywhere.
+But let’s not get bogged down by the cliché and identical background story of dozens of

 So Uno unceremoniously gets to be a maid tending to Mr. Kanou’s spoiled, annoying, young daughter Mariko while getting paid zero wages (realistically speaking).